 For example, a city centre bus tour might start close to Mirabell Palace (which is a 10+ minute walk from the railway station), take you around the historic centre, include a couple of film locations for The Sound of Music, and drop you off at Mozart’s birthplace and museum.

-Then it’s back to Vienna in time for a late-night sausage (and nobody need know you left).
+Then it’s back to Vienna in time for an evening sausage (and nobody need know you left).